- Exhibits & Animals

 Size/weight: Extreme cases: up to 40 pounds and 3 feet long

 Range: Labrador to Cape Hatteras; most common from Nova Scotia to New York

 Habitat: Crevices or burrows in rocky reefs and muddy bottom habitats

 Diet: Fish, mollusks and other crustaceans scavenged on or near the bottom.

 Predators: Sharks, cod, wolfish, goosefish, striped bass, and people with bowls of melted butter.

 Description: Most common coloration is greenish brown, but genetic and other factors can produce lobsters of a wide variety of colors.
 Two large front claws, one for grabbing and crushing, the other for ripping and tearing.
 Eight legs extend from the carapace, segmented abdomen and wide tail.

-Conservation Note: Lobster populations have been rebounding since a devastating die-off in Long Island Sound in 1999.
-But warming waters due to climate change threaten the lobster's long-term prospects in Long Island Sound.
+Conservation Note: Lobster populations have not rebounded since a devastating die-off in Long Island Sound in 1999.
+Warming waters due to climate change threaten the lobster's long-term prospects in the Sound.